DAINTINESS-Group/ObjectOrientedArchitectureDiagrammer/README.md

 ## Roadmap

 - [ ] Change the parser to support:
-  - [ ] Local fields
+  - [ ] Creation of new() objects via local variables (and the resulting dependencies)
   - [ ] Enums
 - [ ] Build a visualization library that supports:
+    - [ ] A layout algorithm that uses bend minimization
     - [ ] Drag & drop canvas to add UML entities
     - [ ] Editable canvas in order to move & delete UML components and entities
-    - [ ] A layout algorithm that uses bend minimization
+    - [ ] Editable edges that can split when clicked to help the user avoid edge/box overlapping
 - [ ] Support [PlantUML][plantuml-url]
   - [ ] Use PlantUML’s language to define the diagram
   - [ ] Export the image of diagram
   - [ ] Visualize the diagram within the tool's canvas

 ## Authors
-Dimitris Anyfantakis
+v0.1: Dimitris Anyfantakis has developed the first version of the tool as part of his Diploma Thesis in Univ.
+Ioannina; Panos Vassiliadis acted solely as code reviewer and co-designer.

 ## License